Formula One regulations: Penalties

-Penalties may be imposed on drivers for numerous offences, including starting prematurely, speeding in the pit lane, causing an accident, blocking unfairly, or ignoring flags of any color.
+Penalties may be imposed on drivers for numerous offences, including jumping the start, speeding in the pit lane, causing an avoidable accident, unsportsmanlike conduct, or ignoring flags of any color.
+Sometimes, penalty points would be issued to the offending driver's superlicense.
 There are four types of penalty which a driver may incur for violation of on-track rules:

-The 5-second or 10-second time penalty may be served during the next pit stop.
+A time penalty is the most common type of penalty, and can last either five or ten seconds.
+It may be served during the next pit stop.
 After the driver stops in their pit box, mechanics must wait for 5 or 10 seconds before touching the car.
-If the driver doesn't need to pit, the time penalty will be added to their time at the end of the race.
+Touching the car while the penalty is still in effect will result in another being added for serving the penalty incorrectly.
+If the driver did not serve their penalty in the pit lane, the time penalty will be added to their time at the end of the race.

-The drive-through penalty requires the driver to enter the pit lane, drive through it while obeying its speed limit, and exit without stopping.
+A drive-through penalty requires the driver to enter the pit lane, drive through it while obeying its speed limit, and exit without stopping.
 As a drive-through penalty does not require the driver to stop, it is less costly than a stop-go penalty.

-The ten-second stop-go penalty requires the driver to enter the pit lane, stop at their pit for ten seconds, and exit again.
+A ten-second stop-go penalty requires the driver to enter the pit lane, stop at their pit for ten seconds, and exit again.
 As the stop is designed to punish the driver for an offence, team mechanics are forbidden to work on the offending car at any time while the driver is serving the penalty.
 Stop-go penalty is the harshest penalty short of disqualification and is given for serious offences such as endangering other drivers.
+The most recent occurrence of this was at the 2024 Qatar Grand Prix, where Lando Norris was penalized for failing to slow down under double-waved yellow flags, caused by debris on the main straight, costing him around 35 seconds in race time.